Call us to schedule a time to talk with the attorneys in the office or over the phone.

 Having an attorney early in the case can help you determine the best course of action.
-We work hard to increase the chances that the State Attorney's Office in the Thirteenth Judicial Circuit will file only reduced charges, allow the child to enter the best diversion program available, or drop the charges completely.
+We work hard to increase the chances that the State Attorney's Office in the Thirteenth Judicial Circuit will allow the child to enter the best diversion program available, drop the charges completely, or file only reduced charges.

-Diversion programs and the conditions required vary widely.
-Those programs in Hillsborough County might include the Juvenile Arbitration Program, the Walker Plan, or drug court diversion programs.
+The consequences of entering a diversion program for juveniles and the conditions to complete the programs vary widely.
+Those programs in Hillsborough County might include the Juvenile Arbitration Program, Juvenile Diversion Alternative Program (JDAP), the Walker Plan, or drug court diversion programs.
 Entering a diversion program might not be in the child's best interest depending on the facts of the case.